Boston vs. Yamaha: Which is the best piano for me?

 Yamaha has learned how to incorporate Western expectations into their pianos and has sold many over the years.
 Still, the fully-manufactured Yamahas have a bright, clear tone.

-While this makes them less preferred among most of the world’s professional concert pianists, that kind of tone has been better received by some jazz and contemporary pianists like Chick Corea and Glenn Gould.
+While this makes them less preferred among most of the world’s professional concert pianists, that kind of tone has been better received by some jazz pianists like the late Chick Corea.

 One area Yamaha and Boston have in common is in their power.
 Both Yamahas and Boston project well, especially in concert auditoriums.